ecscstatsconsulting/js-excel-generator/README.md

 [Live Demo](https://rawgit.com/ecscstatsconsulting/js-excel-generator/master/demo.htm)

-The project is still very early in development, more updates will follow shortly
+The project is still very early in development, more updates will follow shortly.

 ## Getting Started - How to use